Pritthika-Dhar/Nicotine-Intake-Prediction/README.md

 ## 1. Overview

-This project aims to develop a regression model that can estimate how much nicotine (in milligrams per month) an individual can safely consume based on their biomedical health data, smoking behaviour, and serum cotinine levels.
-This is particularly relevant in light of Australia’s updated national laws that require pharmacist approval for vape products.
+This project develops and evaluates multiple supervised regression models to predict safe monthly nicotine intake based on individuals’ biomedical indicators, behavioural patterns, and log-transformed serum cotinine levels.
+The analysis is grounded in public health policy relevance, particularly in response to Australia's pharmacist-only vape regulations.

-Since no detailed Australian dataset was available with nicotine biomarkers, this project uses the US-based NHANES dataset (2007–2020), which contains clinically relevant features including serum cotinine as a measure of nicotine exposure.
-A custom dataset was created by merging six NHANES cycles and carefully selecting and engineering 40 features, later refined to 38 after cleaning.
+Since no detailed Australian dataset was available, the project utilises data from the US-based NHANES (2007–2020).
+A clean and feature-rich dataset was created by merging six NHANES cycles, carefully selecting and engineering variables across biomedical, behavioural, and demographic domains.
+The final model aims to assist pharmacists and public health professionals in estimating nicotine exposure risks.

-The final goal of this project is to support pharmacists or public health practitioners with a model that can generate personalised nicotine intake recommendations or warnings.

 ## 2. Setup

 This project is implemented in Python using a Jupyter Notebook.
-You can either:
+You can:

-- **Run the notebook in Google Colab** (recommended, no setup needed), or
+- **Run the notebook in Google Colab** (recommended — no setup needed), or
-- **Run locally using Anaconda**, with required packages installed (e.g. pandas, matplotlib, seaborn, scikit-learn)
+- **Run locally via Anaconda**, with required packages such as pandas, matplotlib, seaborn, scikit-learn, and xgboost.

-The Jupyter notebook contains all steps: data import, preprocessing, exploratory data analysis, and preparation for modelling.
+The notebook includes all steps: from data import and preprocessing to model selection and performance evaluation.

 ## 3. How to Run This Project

-You can follow the steps below to reproduce or review the project:

-1. Open the file `Nicotine_Intake_Prediction.ipynb` in Jupyter or Google Colab
+1. Open the notebook `Nicotine_Intake_Prediction.ipynb` in Jupyter or Colab
-2. Make sure the dataset `NHANES_Cleaned_Ready.csv` is in the same directory or mounted in Colab
+2. Ensure `NHANES_Cleaned_Ready.csv` is in the working directory or uploaded to Colab
-3. Run the notebook cell-by-cell to see:
+3. Run all cells to explore:

-   - Dataset import and overview
-   - Data cleaning and missing value handling
+   - Data merging, cleaning, and log transformation
-   - Feature engineering (e.g., blood pressure averaging)
-   - Exploratory data analysis and visualisations
+   - Exploratory visualisations (e.g. histograms, scatter plots, correlation matrices)
-   - Project summary and future directions
+   - PCA transformation and comparison with original feature set
+   - Model training (Linear, Ridge, Random Forest, XGBoost, MLP)
+   - Performance evaluation using five metrics
+   - Final model selection based on predictive accuracy and robustness

 ## 4. Files in This Repository

-- `Nicotine_Intake_Prediction.ipynb`: Jupyter notebook with full analysis
+- `Nicotine_Intake_Prediction.ipynb`: Full project notebook with modelling and analysis
-- `NHANES_Cleaned_Ready.csv`: Final merged and cleaned dataset (2007–2020 NHANES data)
+- `NHANES_Cleaned_Ready.csv`: Final cleaned and standardised dataset (2007–2020)
+- `Model_Comparison_Table_Bordered.png`: Summary table comparing best model results
-- `README.md`: This file
+- `README.md`: Project summary and run instructions

-## 5. Notes for the Reviewer
+## 5. Notes for the Reviewer (Teacher / Marker)

-- Please run the notebook in order — all cells have been executed and cleaned.
-- EDA has been completed through multiple visualisations: heatmaps, boxplots, scatter plots, and histograms.
+- All models were trained and evaluated on the original feature set after PCA was found to degrade performance.
+- Five models were tested: Linear Regression, Ridge Regression, Random Forest, XGBoost, and MLP.
+- Model refinement included hyperparameter tuning for Random Forest and XGBoost (e.g. tree depth, estimators, learning rate).
+- Evaluation metrics included R² score, MAE, RMSE, Median AE, and Explained Variance.
+- The tuned XGBoost model achieved the best overall performance and was selected as the final model.
-- All research justifications and report writing are included in the notebook comments and markdown cells.
+- Visual results are included throughout the notebook, and final comparison figures are exported as PNG files.
-- Feature justification and explanation are provided in table format.
-- We have taken care to ensure all code is well-commented and output matches expectations.
-- If needed, additional NHANES cycles can be merged later to improve the model (discussed in Part 4 of the report).

 ## 6. Author

 Pritthika Dhar
 Master of Artificial Intelligence and Machine Learning
-The University of Adelaide
+University of Adelaide
 July 2025